 Faculty: Sean Banerjee and Natasha Banerjee

 Description: The Terascale All-Sensing Research Studio (TARS) at Clarkson University, co-directed by Dr. Sean Banerjee and Dr. Natasha Banerjee, performs research in human-driven artificial intelligence, using capture and analysis of dense multi-person interactions in online and real-world environments.
 Research at TARS spans the fields of computer vision, linguistics, deep learning, robotics, computer graphics, human-computer interaction and software engineering.
 TARS has received Clarkson University's first NSF CISE Research Infrastructure grant, in the amount of $746,000 which is being used to build Clarkson's first markerless motion-capture facility.
 The studio has been fully designed and constructed by Dr. Sean Banerjee, Dr. Natasha Banerjee and student Nikolas Lamb.
 At full capacity the studio will house 240 high-speed cameras, 16 multi-modal sensors, 16 microphones, 16 thermal sensors and a dense array of force plates for full-range understanding of multi-person human interactions.
 The studio also houses multiple 3-D printers (both Cartesian and delta), 3-D scanners, VR systems and single-board computer-based capture systems.
-At any given time, the studio supports the research of 30+ undergraduate students who have gone on to receive internships and full-time positions at GE, Google, Epic, Ensign-Bickford Industries? or Aerospace & Defense Company?, AIS (Association for Information Systems?), Air Force Research Laboratory, CACI International, Kitware, SRC, Qualcomm, Veritas Prime, and Hewlett-Packard.
+At any given time, the studio supports the research of 30+ undergraduate students who have gone on to receive internships and full-time positions at GE, Google, Epic, Ensign-Bickford Industries, AIS, Air Force Research Laboratory, CACI International, Kitware, SRC, Qualcomm, Veritas Prime, and Hewlett-Packard.
 Students have also had REUs (Research Experiences for Undergraduates) at Carnegie Mellon, Lehigh, TU Darmstadt and Temple and attended graduate schools, such as Duke, Lehigh and the University of Michigan.

 Campus Location: Science Center 262